 6. Waste-free Washing

 There are many different ways to wash waste free.
 As stated above, liquid cleaning products can be bought in bulk and stored in plastic-free environments.
-But did you know that liquid body washes, hair care, and even dental hygiene products can be bought in plastic free packaging?
+But did you know that liquid body washes, hair care, and even dental hygiene products can be bought in plastic-free packaging?
 Bar soap, shampoo, and conditioner that come wrapped in wax paper are becoming increasingly popular plastic-free alternatives to the usual liquid products.
-There are also a number of items such as hairbrushes, toothbrushes, razors and dental floss that can be plastic free!
+There are also several items such as hairbrushes, toothbrushes, razors, and dental floss that can be plastic-free!
 By washing waste-free, you are taking major steps to minimize microplastics in our water and stop plastic pollution.

 Here is one more thing to remember … If you see it, 'cycle it!

 Last but not least, the best thing you can do to help create a clean plastic-free community is to recycle your plastics.
 We are a pro-packaging society, and going completely plastic-free is at the moment an unrealistic goal for the average consumer.
 So, instead of recommending you go completely plastic-free, Sourgum Waste is here to remind you to responsibly recycle (and reuse) plastics.
 By properly disposing of your plastic waste, you are helping contribute to a clean community and helping landfills be a little less full.

 Sourgum Waste not only provides you with the best service at the best price, but we are also committed to sustainability.
 We divert waste from landfills whenever possible and plant a tree for every order placed through us.